yretenai/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 ## Enabling DX12 Ray Tracing

-If you have a ray tracing capable GPU (RTX 2000 or newer, RX 6800 or newer) you might be able to force ray-tracing to be enabled by using the following launch arguments:
+If you have a ray tracing capable GPU (RTX 2000 or newer, RX 6800 or newer) you might be able to tell Mesa and VKD3D that ray-tracing can be enabled by using the following launch arguments:

 `RADV_PERFTEST=rt VKD3D_CONFIG=dxr VKD3D_FEATURE_LEVEL=12_2 %command%`